-11. It is your responsibility:

-- a. to act as a responsible member of the University's community, including treating other members of the community and the public with courtesy and respect. - b. to progress your own academic studies.
-This will include submitting work when required to do so, meeting deadlines and attending tutorials, classes and lectures. - c. to comply with any measures or instructions given by the University or your college to reduce risk of transmission of any illness or infection and behave in accordance with the Student Responsibility Agreement (which shall be in force during any pandemic (including Covid 19), epidemic or local health emergency).
-Without limiting that general obligation, reasonable measures may include imposing specific requirements regarding personal protective equipment such as the wearing of masks, or specific safety measures such as use of hand sanitiser or distancing procedures.
-You must also immediately declare to your college if you have, or suspect you have, symptoms of Covid-19 (or any other serious infectious illness), or if you have received a positive test for Covid-19, and comply with any required health, testing, isolation, distancing or health and safety measures in place, as updated from time to time;
+- 11. It is your responsibility: - a. to act as a responsible member of the University's community, including treating other members of the community and the public with courtesy and respect; - b. to progress your own academic studies.
+This will include submitting work when required to do so, meeting deadlines and attending tutorials, classes and lectures: - c. to comply with any measures or instructions given by the University or your college to reduce risk of transmission of any illness or infection and behave in accordance with any HSI.
+This may include imposing specific requirements such as the wearing of face masks, or safety measures such as use of hand sanitiser or distancing procedures.
+You must also immediately declare to your college if you have, or suspect you have, symptoms of Covid-19, or if you have received a positive test for Covid-19 or if you have any other serious and easily transmissible infectious illness.

 - d. to seek help or raise concerns if you are having difficulty in any area of your academic or pastoral life.
 A wide range of support is available from your college, central University services and fellow students.
-Further details of who to contact are set out in section 3 of the Student Handbook and will be provided in your College Handbook. - e. to follow good academic practice, including following the University's policies and guidance on conduct during examinations, plagiarism, academic integrity in research and conflicts of interest.
+Further details of who to contact are set out in section 3 of the Student Handbook and will be available from your college. - e. to follow good academic practice, including following the University's policies and guidance on conduct during examinations, plagiarism, academic integrity in research and conflicts of interest.
 More information is available at sections 7.7, 11.5 and 11.6 of the Student Handbook. - f. to obtain an appropriate visa if necessary and abide by any visa conditions including maximum permitted working hours and the types of work allowed.
 Failure to do so may result in disciplinary sanctions in addition to any legal consequences.
-Support and information on visas are available from Student Immigration.
+Support and information are available from Student Immigration and from the visa and immigration pages of the University website.